At the Counter

 Moller Kaffe og Kokken

-The small plates trend meets the all-day breakfast menu at this beloved Norrebro spot.
-Diners are meant to choose a handful of dishes from the lengthy menu, which ranges from well-executed versions of spartan Nordic favorites like rye bread with cheese and soft-boiled eggs with herby mushrooms to more creative offerings like cheeseburger dumplings with chili oil or rhubarb waffles with vanilla cream and violet.
+The small-plates trend meets the all-day breakfast menu at this beloved Norrebro spot.
+Diners are meant to choose a handful of dishes from the lengthy menu, which ranges from well-executed versions of spartan Nordic favorites, like rye bread with cheese and soft-boiled eggs with herby mushrooms, to more creative offerings, like cheeseburger dumplings with chile oil or rhubarb waffles with vanilla cream and violet.
 But pretty much everyone orders the Nutella toast with chocolate, peanut butter and a candied almond banana.

 BTW: Weekend brunch is madness.
 Booking a table diminishes the chaos, but a better option is to go during the week.

 Møller Kaffe & Køkken, Nørrebrogade, Copenhagen Municipality, Denmark